Ryan-slither/to-do/README.md

-# to-do
+# To do list app web page

--Basic webpage for making a to-do list
+- Basic webpage for making a to-do list

--Javascript, HTML, CSS
+- Javascript, HTML, CSS